Understanding Non-Disclosure Agreements (NDAs) for Small Business

 What Do NDAs Protect?

-NDAs can protect a wide range of information, including:
+NDAs protect a wide range of confidential business information, including:

 Downsides of NDAs